Margaret Garcia: Career and artworks

 Her work has been widely exhibited, including at the Los Angeles County Museum of Art and the Cheech Marin Center for Chicano Art and Culture, highlighting her influence in both local and national art spaces.

-Beyond her artistic practice and talent, Garcia is a dedicated educator and mentor.
-She has taught courses and workshops on painting, and has lectured extensively in the region.
-In 2000, she was commissioned by the Los Angeles County Metro Art program to create a mural for the subway stop at the University City location.
-Currently, Garcia teaches oil paintings at Plaza De La Raza's School of Performing and Visual Arts, and curates art exhibitions.
-Passionate about arts education, she believes in nurturing the next generation of Chicana/o artists, providing guidance and encouragement for those seeking to use art as a tool for cultural expression and activism.
-As a respected mentor and educator, she also inspires artists to tap into their inner creativity, pushing them to develop work that is both deeply personal and a true expression of their passion for their subjects.
+Garcia has also worked as an educator, teaching painting courses and workshops and giving lectures in the region.
+In 2000, she was commissioned by the Los Angeles County Metro Art program to create a mural at the University City subway station.
+Garcia teaches oil painting at Plaza de la Raza's School of Performing and Visual Arts and curates art exhibitions.
+Her work in arts education includes mentoring emerging Chicana/o artists and supporting the use of art for cultural expression and activism.
+As a mentor and educator, she encourages artists to develop work based on personal experiences and their engagement with their subjects.

 In 2010, Garcia founded the "Stamp Project" which interests local Chiana/o and women artists an opportunity of pursuing recognition through her "Creating Cultural Currency" movement.

 In 2022, she was the subject of a major retrospective titled "Arte Para la Gente: The Collected Works of Margaret Garcia" at LA Plaza de Cultura y Artes, which showcased over 75 of her works and celebrated her contributions to Chicano and public art.